TRIPTYK/nfw-cli/docs/DelEndpoint.md

 # DelEndpoint
-Delete an endpoint of a specific route.
+Deletes an endpoint of a specific route.
 ## Usage:
 ```sh
 $ nfw del-endpoint <prefix> <subroute> <requestMethod>